substack/yarnify/README.markdown

 </div>
 ```

-and write some css for your widget (any filename will do):
+and write some css for your widget, any filename will do.

+The class names you pick here will be completely local to your widget so don't
+worry about naming.

 ``` css
 .beep {